Undergraduate Program Information

 Computing majors are encouraged to apply for scholarships offered by the university, the College of Business and Technology, and the Department of Computing.
 They include ETSU's Honors In Discipline scholarships, which waive tuition for recipients, and community outreach scholarships, which waive out-of-state tuition for incoming students.

 Department of Computing advisement booklets and program flowcharts are available on the site's advisement webpage.

-More information about the Department of Computing's undergraduate policies and programs can also be obtained from the department's undergraduate advisors, Mr. Corey Dean and Ms. Jessica Houston, and undergraduate program coordinator Mr. Stephen Hendrix.
+More information about the Department of Computing's undergraduate policies and programs can be obtained from the department's undergraduate advisors, Mr. Corey Dean and Ms. Erin Coker, and undergraduate program coordinator Mr. Stephen Hendrix.